-Once the 10 minutes is up, turn off the stove and proceed with the canning process.
+Once the 10 minutes are up, turn off the stove and proceed with the canning process.

 7. Wait and Store

 Use jar grabbers to remove the hot jars from the water canner safely.
-Place the hot jars on a surface which has been layered with towels to avoid scorching it.
+Place the hot jars on a surface that has been layered with towels to avoid scorching it.